taskent/Multiple-Neanderthal-Introgression-/README.md

 population: ea (East Asia) or we (western Europe)

-## 6) Compute average pairwise nucleotide differences (pi) between the S*-significant haplotypes and the two high quality Neanderthal genomes (Altai and Vindija Neanderthal genomes) and count the number of new mutations occurred on S*-significant haplotypes in the modern human lineage (that is, after they entered human genomes) as well as the derived alleles shared between modern human populations and the ancient hominin genomes
+## 6) Compute average pairwise nucleotide differences (pi) between the S*-significant haplotypes and the two high quality Neanderthal genomes (Altai and Vindija Neanderthal genomes)

 Run as follows: